 The most important thing you can do is to remember the principles outlined above — you’ll make better decisions if you keep in mind that you’re always being marketed to, and that you’re rarely, if ever, just given something for free out of the goodness of a retailer’s heart.

 Pay really close attention to pricing, too.
 If something seems like a really good deal, ask yourself why it seems like such a good deal.
 Is it because it’s a good price for the product?
 Or is it because it looks like a better deal than a different product?
 Do you really need it?
 Or do you just want to take advantage of the fact that it’s 70% off for a limited time?
+These are questions you should ask when encountering competitively priced online retailers like AliExpress.

 Finally, think very carefully about the purchases you make online.
 There are a lot of great online shopping deals out there, but you might not always be getting exactly what you think you are.
 You can ask yourself some questions: